syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Drill-Operation.md

 **Drill replace**

-The SfPivotGrid supports drill replace type, in which the control tends to display only the immediate child members and ancestors on drill-down.
+The Pivot Grid supports drill replace type, in which the control tends to display only the immediate child members and ancestors on drill-down.
 The following code snippet and screenshot illustrate how the elements are drilled in the drill replace type.

 {% tabs %}